federico-digital/federico-digital/README.md

 - 👋 Hi, I’m Federico
-- 👀 I’m interested in API development and integration, Machine learning, Blockchain technology, Web development, Crypto intraday trading.
+- 👀 I’m interested in AI, API development and integration, Machine learning, Blockchain technology, Web development, Crypto intraday trading.

 <!---
 federico-digital/federico-digital is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.